SnuggleDino/md-reader/README.md

 ## Features

 ### Core
-- **Open files** via file dialog button, drag & drop, or double-click directly from Windows Explorer
+- **Open files** via file dialog, drag & drop, or double-click from Windows Explorer
+- **Tab bar** — open multiple files simultaneously, switch between them with a click or keyboard
+- **Recently opened files** — home screen lists your last 8 files for quick access
-- **Markdown rendering** with full [GFM](https://github.github.com/gfm/) support (tables, strikethrough, task lists, etc.)
+- **Markdown rendering** with full [GFM](https://github.github.com/gfm/) support (tables, strikethrough, task lists, fenced code, etc.)
-- **Syntax highlighting** for code blocks (100+ languages via Prism)
+- **Syntax highlighting** for code blocks (100+ languages via Prism, One Dark theme)
-- **Inline code** rendered cleanly without visual artifacts
 - **Copy button** on every code block
+- **Image lightbox** — click any image to enlarge it with backdrop blur; Esc or click outside to close
+- **Auto-reload** — polls the current file every 3 s and reloads automatically when the content changes

 ### Navigation
-- **Browser-like history** — navigate back and forward between opened files
-- **Scroll position memory** — returning to a file restores your exact scroll position
+- **Table of Contents** — auto-generated sidebar from h2–h4 headings, active section tracked in real time via scroll listener
+- **Quick Jump (Ctrl+K)** — fuzzy-search overlay over all document sections; keyboard-navigable with ↑↓ and Enter
-- **Relative `.md` links** — clicking a link to another `.md` file loads it directly in the app
+- **Relative `.md` links** — clicking a link to another `.md` file opens it directly in a new tab
-- **External link protection** — a confirmation modal opens before leaving the app to a browser URL
+- **External link protection** — confirmation dialog before opening a URL in the browser
+- **Scroll position memory** — switching tabs or reopening files restores the exact scroll position
+- **Copy heading anchor** — hover over any heading to reveal a link icon; click to copy `#heading-id` to clipboard
+- **Scroll-to-top button** — appears after scrolling 200 px, one click returns to the top

-### UI & Customization
+### UI & Layout
-- **Dynamic Table of Contents** — auto-generated sidebar from your document headings, with active section tracking via IntersectionObserver
+- **Focus mode (F11)** — hides header and tab bar, leaving only the content; exit button in the top-right corner
+- **Current heading strip** — slim bar between tab bar and content showing the active section title
+- **Draggable sidebar** — resize the TOC panel by dragging the edge (160–500 px)
-- **Sector blocks** — headings containing "Sektor:" are rendered as visually distinct section cards (toggleable)
+- **Sector blocks** — headings matching `Sector:` / `Sektor:` are rendered as visually distinct section cards (toggleable)
-- **File pill** in the header showing the currently open filename, with a one-click close button
-- **Dark mode** — always-on dark theme optimized for readability
+- **Dark theme** — always-on dark interface optimized for long reading sessions
-- **Language switcher** — full DE / EN interface localization (all UI strings translated)
+- **Language switcher** — full DE / EN interface localization; setting persists across sessions
-- **Search bar** — Ctrl+F focuses the search input instantly
+- **Search & highlight** — Ctrl+F focuses the search bar; all matches are highlighted inline
-- **Settings panel** — 7-section settings panel (Appearance, Typography, Layout, Reading, Interface, Shortcuts, About)
+- **Settings panel** — 7 tabs: Appearance, Typography, Layout, Reading, Interface, Shortcuts, About

 ---